Materials & Craft

 FAQ (Materials & Craft)

-Answers to common buyer questions about fabrics, fillings, compliance planning, and sampling.
+Answers to common buyer questions about fabrics, fillings, safety planning, and sampling.

 What’s the difference between short pile plush and long pile plush?

-Short pile is typically more stable for printing/cleaning and often faster to produce; long pile offers a premium feel but may require extra finishing steps and careful seam planning.
+Short pile is usually more stable for printing, cleaning, and efficient production.
+Long pile offers a more premium feel, but often needs extra finishing steps and more careful seam planning.

-How do you choose filling materials for EU/US markets?
+How do you choose filling materials for EU and US markets?

-We consider age grade, small parts risk, seam strength, buyer requirements, and desired feel/weight.
-We then propose a material + construction plan and support lab testing where needed.
+We consider age grade, small-parts risk, seam strength, target feel, and buyer requirements.
+Then we propose a material + construction plan and support the testing workflow if needed.

 They can be used when design, containment pouch, seam reinforcement, and labeling align with the target market and age grade.
-We’ll confirm feasibility and risk controls during sampling.
+Feasibility should be confirmed during sampling and risk review.

 Can you support third-party testing and documentation?

-Yes—testing and documentation are supported based on project scope.
-We can coordinate with third-party labs (e.g., SGS/Intertek/BV) and provide material MSDS/spec sheets.
+Yes.
+Testing and documentation are supported based on project scope.
+We can coordinate with third-party labs and provide material MSDS and spec sheets as needed.

-How do you prevent fuzzing and color inconsistency on plush fabrics?
+How do you reduce fuzzing and color inconsistency on plush fabrics?

-We control fabric selection, pile behavior, cutting direction, seam spec, brushing/finishing steps, and confirm color with swatch references and production checks.
+We control fabric selection, pile direction, cutting behavior, seam spec, brushing and finishing steps, and confirm color using swatch references and production checks.

 Can you recommend materials to hit a target unit cost?

 Yes.
-Share target market, product size, features, and cost target—we’ll propose fabric/fill combinations and craft adjustments to improve cost efficiency without sacrificing core quality.
+Share target market, size, features, and cost target, and we can suggest fabric, filling, and craft adjustments to improve cost efficiency while protecting core quality.

 Ready to Optimize Your Material Selection?

-Tell us your target market, age grade, size, and budget.
-We’ll propose a fabric + filling + craft plan, and a compliance-ready workflow.
+Share your target market, age grade, product size, and budget.
+We’ll help propose a fabric + filling + craft direction with a compliance-aware workflow.

 1) Request Swatch Kit

-Get fabric/fill recommendations and a swatch plan for sampling.
+Get fabric and fill recommendations plus a swatch plan for sample development.

 Request Swatch Kit